Basic Neuropathology Course

 Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.

-Each participant can only receive the number of credits he/she is entitled to according to his/her
+Each participant couldn only receive the number of credits he/she is entitled to according to his/her

-actual participation at the event once he/she has completed the feedback form.
+actual participation at the event once he/she had completed the feedback form.
 Cf. criteria 9 and 23

 of UEMS 2016.20.

-The registration fee covers your participation in the virtual program and a 3-month period of on-demand viewing, as well as the use of an e-learning module containing case material with digital microscopy.
-The fee is 400 Euro for Euro-CNS members and 500 Euro for non-members.
+The registration fee covered the participation in the virtual program and a 3-month period of on-demand viewing, as well as the use of an e-learning module containing case material with digital microscopy.
+The fee was 400 Euro for Euro-CNS members and 500 Euro for non-members.
 You are a Euro-CNS member if you are a member of a Euro-CNS affiliated Society that has paid its dues until at least 2021.
-Once we have received your registration and payment, you will receive a confirmation in the mail.
-The access codes to the online platform will be e-mailed to you a few days prior to the course.
-Please note that at the moment only bank transfers can be accepted.
-We hope to have credit card payment options available by the second half of February.